thegworld/gtx-browser/docs/mac_build_instructions.md

-# Checking out and building Chromium for Mac
+# Checking out and building GTx Browser for Mac

 There are instructions for other platforms linked from the [get the code](get_the_code.md) page.